 The beautiful island backdrop of Phang Nga Bay in Thailand was used as plate photography for the planet Kashyyyk, Chewbacca’s birthplace, in Revenge of the Sith.
 For certain scenes, shots of Guilin, China were combined with Phang Nga Bay.

-George Lucas used the Whippendell Woods in two scenes in The Phantom Menace.
-In the first, Qui-Gon Jinn (Liam Neeson) and Obi-Wan Kenobi (Ewan McGregor) meet Jar-Jar Binks (Ahmed Best); the other features the Woods as a sacred place for the Jar-Jar Binks' kind, the Gungans.
+Lucas used England's Whippendell Wood for two scenes in The Phantom Menace: In the first instance, it's where Qui-Gon Jinn and Obi-Wan Kenobi meet Jar-Jar Binks; the other shows the Wood as a sacred place for Jar-Jar's species, the Gungans.

-Although Lucas actually didn’t shoot on Mount Etna, his team used Italy’s most active volcano for plate photography for the epic lightsaber battle between Obi-Wan Kenobi and Anakin Skywalker at the end of Revenge of the Sith.
+Although Lucas actually didn’t shoot on Mount Etna, his team used Italy’s most active volcano for plate photography for the epic light saber battle between Obi-Wan and Anakin at the end of Revenge of the Sith.
 Mount Etna was actually erupting during filming, so Lucas sent a film crew to capture its flowing lava.